Cycymomo/nexma/README.md

-# CRAPrisma - Create React App with Prisma
+# Nexma - Next.js with Apollo and Prisma

 ## Prerequisites
   - Install Docker for your OS